AZagatti/turbo-recipes/DESIGN.md

 - **FR9:** An authenticated user must be able to update their own profile information (name and password).
 - **FR10:** An authenticated user must be able to delete their own account.
 - **FR11 [v2]:** Users must be able to search for recipes by title or ingredients.
+- **FR12:** A user must be able to request a password reset for their email.
+- **FR13:** A user must be able to reset their password using a token sent to their email.

 ### 1.2.
 Non-Functional Requirements (NFRs)